darwino/darwino-documentation/Developer Guide/Darwino DB API 3. Documents.md

  - optionally, attachments
  - metadata – For example, the UNID and the docID, modification date and modification user, as well as tags and other social data, and security-related fields such as READER and EDITOR fields which define which people and groups can access the document.
 These metadata are not modifiable manually by normal operations.
  - system data that can be modified – For example, a list of tags.
-System fields are actually fields in the root of the JSON content object, but their names start with an underscore. optionally, transient property fields that can contain data we want to pass to document events but never want to store in the document.
+System fields are actually fields in the root of the JSON content object, but their names start with an underscore.
+ - optionally, transient property fields that can contain data we want to pass to document events but never want to store in the document.
 They are never saved.
 They can be set and read at the document level, but they are never persistent.
-A typical use of this is when you want to pass information to an event handler without having this information be part of the document.
+A typical use of this is when you want to pass information to an event handler without having this information remain part of the document.

 ### JSON content access methods
 Methods are provided for accessing the JSON content in all data types.
-They all take a String as their sole parameter, and return the value of the requested JSON field, assuming that the content is a JSON object:
+They all take a String as their only parameter, and return the value of the requested JSON field, assuming that the content is a JSON object:
  - getString()
  - getInt()
  - getLong()